VinceNolan999/ms1-nicola/README.md

 ---
 ## <u>Testing</u>

+ - Navbar
+    - Clicking on the links from each page takes you to the correct location.
+    In addition the correct link is hightlighed as the active page.
+    - On gallery and navbar clicking 'Nicola' brand takes to main page.
+    - dropdown menu works correctly on each page.

+- Footer
+    - Clicking Facebook takes you to Facebook.com in a new tab
+    - Clicking Facebook takes you to twitter.com in a new tab
+    - Clicking Facebook takes you to youtube.com in a new tab
+    - Clicking Facebook takes you to instagram.com in a new tab
+        - Checked for all pages.

+- Upcoming Events.

+   - Hovering over images transitions them larger with no visible issues.

+- Gallery
+    - All images have transition effect on hover with no obvious issues.
+Number of columns changes depending on virtual device used.

+- Contact Page.
+    -

 ### Functionality testing

 - Mozilla Browser used to run Gitpod and developer tools used to test , solve problems, style and responsiveness.